honami2oyama/honami2oyama/README.md

 - 👋 Hi, I’m @honami2oyama
 - 👀 I’m interested in lesbian sex
 - 🌱 I’m currently learning HTML, Java and C++
-- 📫 How to reach me: Discord
+- 📫 You can reach me by Discord
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: No fun fact